 - Lemon juice is an excellent source of Vitamin P, found in the peel as well as the juice, which prevents the fragility of capillaries and helps absorb Vitamin C effectively.

-- For hypertension associated with pregnancy, grind one measure each of fennel, cumin seeds, and a small lump of crystallised sugar.
+- For hypertension associated with pregnancy, grind one measure each of fennel, cumin seeds, and a small lump of crystallized sugar.
 Have a tsp of this mixture every morning and night after meals.

 - Mix a tsp of powdered cumin seeds with a tsp of fresh ginger juice and a tsp of honey.
 Have this mixture once a day.

 - Have a glass of fresh orange or grapefruit juice or half a glass of raw vegetable juice made with carrots and spinach.
-These are rich in beta carotene, vitamin C and potassium and are beneficial to maintain normal blood pressure.
+These are rich in beta carotene, vitamin C, and potassium and are beneficial to maintaining normal blood pressure.